picosh/official-blog/pico-plus.md

 # why?

 These are services we want to use.
 We think they offer fantastic DX and we use them everyday.
-What better way to maintain these services than to up them up for other hacker to use?
+What better way to maintain these services than to let other hackers use them?
 Further, these services are not free to support, and the more users we have, the most expensive they will be to maintain.

 We have also received feeback from users that they want a way to "support" pico.sh development.
 We could have offered a way to donate to us, but we felt